Musicals101.com

 A sad fact – established producers look on unrequested scripts as junk mail.
 If your submission is not tossed directly in the trash, it is either thrown onto a pile of unread scripts (and trashed later) or handed over to an assistant for review.
 Then, whether the assistant likes it or not, it will be trashed anyway.
 No Broadway producer has ever launched a multimillion dollar production based on an assistant's opinion.

-Ah, but you say it will be different with your show because it is truly sensational?
+You say it will be different with your show because it is truly sensational?
 Wake up, kiddo!
 Broadway producers are not artists!
 They are business people who must find projects with enough verifiable profit potential to attract investors.
-Be honest – if you had major bucks, would you put them on the line for a new, unproven musical written by someone no one had ever heard of?
+Be honest – if you had major bucks, would you put them on the line for something unproven written by someone no one ever heard of?

 4. To get your show noticed, get it staged!

 By any route, it takes years (yes, years) to bring a new musical to New York, so you had better have tons of patience and tenacity.
 Wildhorn shepherded his Jekyll and Hyde through two professional studio recordings, several regional stagings, and a two year national tour before an entirely different production opened on Broadway.
 It ran for over 1500 performances, but never returned its investment.
+A decade later another prodcution made a second attampt at Broadway and lasted one month.
 Don't be surprised if your route to professional production is just as complex.

 5. Have a dependable source of income